 Instructions

-Pour the oil into a large heavy bottom pot (with lid.)
+Pour the oil into a large heavy bottom pot (that also has a lid.)
 The oil should cover the bottom of the pot.

 Warm the oil over medium-high heat.